 - To renew items or place holds online, access the PINES online catalog, Evergreen.
 You will be prompted to enter your User ID (library card number) and PIN.

 - Contact your local PINES library if you do not have a PIN or need to have it reset.
 In the event of a problem, please contact your local PINES library for further assistance.

 - Users may reset their PIN in person at any PINES participating library with proper identification.
 Patrons may reset their passwords from the My Account page if they have a valid email address on file via ‘Forgot your password?’ functionality [2006.05].
 Patrons may also request a password reset by phone by calling a PINES library.
 The patron must be able to provide the library staff person with the barcode number, full name, date of birth, and either address or phone number.

 While most of our services are free there is a nominal fee for overdue materials.

 - Overdue fines for most materials are 20¢ (twenty cents) per day per item.
 This fee is for all materials within the Twin Lakes Library System except for DVDs which have a cost of 50¢ per day per item.
 Overdue fines vary for materials owned by other PINES member library systems.
-With the exception of DVDs which have a one (1) week checkout period, all other items come with an initial two (2) week checkout period.
+All published materials, audiobooks & DVDs checkout for two (2) weeks.
+State Passes check out for up to one (1) week or seven (7) days.

 - Library cards cannot be renewed until all fines associated with the account are paid in full.